jywu20/Notes/Computer Science/Circuit/HDL.md

 Therefore in a Verilog file intended for synthesis, we can *infer* gate-level constructs (like when we use `always_ff` we are *inferring* that flip-flops are to be used), or we can directly and explicitly specify the gate-level constructs.

+We also note that the boundaries between these different levels are all blurred.

+First, the boundary between RTL and behavioral description is not so clear.
+We definitely will not call statements like `sleep for 100 clock cycles` or `wait until some condition is met` RTL: if they are to be synthesized, quite non-local processes are to be done
+(as is discussed above: setting up a state variable, etc.).
+But a very large `always` block, which likely won't be finished within one realistic clock cycle, despite being semantically RTL, is not supposed to be synthesized directly and you can also argue that's behavioral and not RTL.

+Speaking of RTL,
+some companies' coding style guidelines suggest getting rid of `always` blocks almost completely, and using clearly combinational constructs as frequently as possible.
+We may still call this RTL when we have assignments;
+but turning assignments into wiring is trivial, and the result is quite close to gate-level description.
+So now we see three different ways to write RTL:
+- Structural RTL, where we use as much instantiation as possible, and therefore `always` blocks are to be replaced by standard stateful modules.
+- Dataflow RTL, where we have assignments but they are mostly continuously assignments, and `always` blocks are still largely absent.
+- Procedural RTL, where `always` blocks appear frequently.

+We may say structural RTL is more low-level and procedural RTL is more high-level: after all, structural RTL is closer to gate-level description, although as is discussed above, all the primitives involved in the three types of coding styles originate naturally from the general concept of RTL, and if we view `always` blocks as the ultimate primitives, then structural RTL is the most high-level.